 The A-series boards use the Lattice Diamond design software for synthesizing digital designs into FPGA bitstreams.
 It can be downloaded for free from Lattice Semiconductor’s website.
 Follow their instructions carefully to get a free license file.

-The B-series boards use the Lattice iCEcube2 design software for synthesizing digital designs into FPGA bitstreams.
-It can also be downloaded for free from Lattice Semiconductor’s website.
+The B-series boards use the open source Project IceStorm tools or Lattice iCEcube2 design software for synthesizing digital designs into FPGA bitstreams.
 Just like Lattice Diamond, iCEcube2 requires a free license file to be downloaded so be sure to follow their directions carefully.
+The open source IceStore toolchain needs no special license.

-To jumpstart development a simple iCEcube2 project template is provided with a top-level verilog file that represents the pins on the B-series boards.
-This project contains a timing constraint for the 16MHz clock and pin constraints for each of the pins.
+To jumpstart development simple iCEcube2 project template and IceStorm project template projects are provided with top-level verilog files that represent the pins on the B-series boards.
+These projects contain a timing constraint for the 16MHz clock and pin constraints for each of the pins.
 You can download the template as part of the TinyFPGA B-Series Repository ZIP.

 The A-series boards are programmed via JTAG.
 There is a dedicated TinyFPGA Programmer available to purchase.
 It is the most cost-effective and convenient programmer for the A-series boards.
 It can be used with the TinyFPGA Programmer Application.